lanceewing/joric/README.md

 ![](img/joric_android_title_screen.jpg)           |![](img/joric_android_games_list_pg1.jpg)      |![](img/joric_android_games_list_pg2.jpg)
 :-------------------------:|:-------------------------:|:-------------------------:

 The screen works in a very similar way to the user interface of a mobile device.
 If you are accessing the website on a touch screen device, then you can swipe to the right to get to the next page.
 If you are on desktop, you can use the right arrow key, or drag/fling with your mouse, or click on the small right arrow at the bottom of the screen.
 Note that it has pagination indicator dots at the bottom of the screen that show how many pages there are, and which of those pages you are currently on.
+You can also click on those dots to jump directly to that page.

 ![](img/joric_android_games_list_pg3.jpg)           |![](img/joric_android_games_list_pg4.jpg)      |![](img/joric_android_games_list_pg5.jpg)
 :-------------------------:|:-------------------------:|:-------------------------: